mi-da/Autonomous-Service-Assembly-for-Self-Sustainable-Edge-Computing/README.md

-# Autonomous Service Assembly for Self-Sustainable Edge Computing
+# Self-Sustainable Service Assembly
-This repository contains the simulation code to replicate the results of the experimantation of the paper "Autonomous Service Assembly for Self-Sustainable Edge Computing" .
+This repository contains the simulation code to replicate the results of the experimantation of the paper.

 ### Instructions
 1. Download the Java Project "Energy-Aware-Service-Assembly" and import it in your IDE as a Java project